Foodborne Pathogen Testing

 Primary target for Ready-to-Eat (RTE) foods requiring manual assembly.
 Essential for bakery fillings, cream pastries, and dairy products.
 Used for environmental monitoring of hand-contact surfaces.

-Bacillus cereus Testing
+Bacillus cereus spore detection

 Bacillus cereus Spore & Toxin Screening